 Can you give an example of how a customer was alerted when your product/service was causing a major problem?

-When responding to a customer, how do you include what information and how you decide what to leave?
+When responding to a customer, how do you include what information, and how do you decide what to leave?

 Can you tell me about a time when you needed a client or colleague to explain the way they worked (for example, to adopt a new method or change their language), and how did you keep up?